Qatar and state-sponsored terrorism: Opposing views

-At the September 2014 congressional hearing, Steven Cook of the Council on Foreign Relations testified.
-Cook offered an alternative theory about Qatar's alleged lax enforcement against terrorism financing: self-interest.
+At a September 2014 congressional hearing, Steven Cook of the Council on Foreign Relations testified, offering an alternative theory about Qatar's alleged lax enforcement against terrorism financing: self-interest.
 Cook argued that Qatar supports a wide variety of ideological groups in an effort to be independent from the influence of larger countries in the Middle East, such as Saudi Arabia.

 In a September 2014 interview with CNN, the Emir of Qatar, Sheikh Tamim bin Hamad Al-Thani, said "We support all Palestinian people.
 We believe Hamas is a very important part of the Palestinian people."
 The Emir told CNN, "We don't fund extremists.
 If you talk about certain movements, especially in Syria and Iraq, we all consider them terrorist movement."

-After Cohen made his public remarks in October 2014, the Qatar ambassador to the United States, Mohammed al-Kuwari, acknowledged to the Wall Street Journal that Qatar has had problems with some of its citizens sending money to terrorist organizations.
+After Cohen made his public remarks in October 2014, the Qatar ambassador to the United States, Mohammed al-Kuwari, acknowledged to The Wall Street Journal that Qatar has had problems with some of its citizens sending money to terrorist organizations.
 However, al-Kuwari said that the Qatari government was never involved.

 In 2004, the Qatari government created a Financial Intelligence Unit.
 In 2010, it created an anti-terrorism committee.

 Furthermore, Qatar passed a law that implements regulations against charities that have been accused of sending money to terrorist organizations.

 2017 diplomatic crisis

 On May 27, 2017, Saudi Arabia, Egypt, Bahrain, the United Arab Emirates also known as the "Arab Quartet" and Yemen cut diplomatic ties with Qatar, accusing it of destabilizing the region and supporting terrorist groups.
-Saudi Arabia said it took the decision to cut diplomatic ties due to Qatar's "embrace of various terrorist and sectarian groups aimed at destabilizing the region", including the Muslim Brotherhood, al-Qaida, Islamic State and groups supported by Iran in the kingdom's restive eastern province of Qatif where the vast majority of the population are Shia Muslims.
+Saudi Arabia said it took the decision to cut diplomatic ties due to Qatar's "embrace of various terrorist and sectarian groups aimed at destabilizing the region", including the Muslim Brotherhood, al-Qaeda, Islamic State and groups supported by Iran in the kingdom's restive eastern province of Qatif where the vast majority of the population are Shia Muslims.
 According to CNN, Qatar had previously signed agreements with its neighbors, which were presented on the air, to stop funding several terrorist organizations.